andrhahn/pi-spy/README.md

 # pi-spy

-Camera functions for Raspberry Pi 3 Model B
+Pure python Motion detector and notifier for Raspberry Pi 3 Model B with camera module

+On motion detection an image is captured and uploaded to S3 and an SMS message is sent via Twilio

+Requires Amazon S3 and Twilio accounts (both are free)

 ### Getting Started